JikGuard/jikguard.github.io/_posts/2025-03-17-How Games Detect Root Permissions.md

 **Magisk Specialized Detection**

-JikGuard's exclusive detection program can accurately identify and pe
+JikGuard's exclusive detection program can accurately identify and perform flashing operations even if Magisk has all hidden options turned on.

 **Anti-Memory Modification**